Intel® System Studio 2014 (and later)

 ( the name of the source code file is associating the cases 1a or 1b as enumerated above )

 The first line invokes the Intel C++ Compiler with an option that specifies the code generation (-xHost) to match the processor architecture of the host that is invoking the compiler.
 The second line is similar but relies on switches that are known from the GNU* GCC C++ Compiler (g++).
-Please note, that no code specific to the new Intel Atom Processor product families will be generated if the host system (that invokes the compiler) is not using such a processor.
-The third compiler invocation generates an executable that contains a single code path optimized for the new Intel Atom Processor product families (-mslm).
-The last invocation also generates a single code path, however the optimizations are specific to Intel processors (this implies an Intel CPUID check, and program termination with a runtime message if running on an unsupported processor).
+Please note, that no code specific to the 4th Generation Intel Core Processors will be generated if the host system (that invokes the compiler) is not using such a processor.
+The third compiler invocation generates an executable that contains a single code path optimized for the 4th Generation Intel Core Processors (-mslm).
+The last invocation also generates a single code, however the optimizations are specific to Intel processors (implies an Intel CPUID check, and program termination with a runtime message if running on an unsupported processor).

 icc -msse3 -axATOM_SSE4.2,AVX,AVX2 example-2.c icpc -mslm -axAVX2 example-2.cpp icpc -xATOM_SSE4.2 -axAVX2 example-2.cpp